jjtolton/scryer-prolog-python/INSTALL.md

 ```

 **Why this fork?**
 The standard Scryer Prolog loads foreign libraries without `RTLD_GLOBAL`, which prevents Python C extensions (like NumPy, pandas, etc.) from resolving symbols.
-This fork adds an optional `rtld_global` flag to `use_foreign_module/3`.
+This fork adds `scope(global)` option to `use_foreign_module/3` to enable RTLD_GLOBAL loading.

 **Alternative: Use system Scryer** (basic Python only, no C extensions):
 ```bash